IPS-Eye-White

 Jesus

-When dealing with the Pharisees, who were respected religious leaders of the day, Jesus' language can only be called 'harsh'.
+When dealing with the Pharisees who were respected religious leaders of the day, Jesus' language can only be called 'harsh'.
 He called them hypocrites, children of hell, blind guides, fools and blind, serpents, and a generation of vipers.
-Sadly, His words equally apply to far too many religious leaders of today.
+Sadly, His words apply to many religious leaders of today.

 "You brood of vipers, how can you, being evil, speak what is good?
 For the mouth speaks out of that which fills the heart.
 (Matthew 12:34)